nweiyue/tp/docs/UserGuide.md

 ### 4.2.
 Sessions

-Over at `Sessions`, you can find the list of sessions that you have.
+Over at `Sessions` tab, you can find the list of sessions that you have.
 Each session will display details like their name, date and the overall percentage of students present and participating in that particular session.
 The sessions are sorted by their dates, starting ftom the latest at the top.

 The following is how the `Sessions` tab looks like:

 ![SessionsLayout](images/SessionsLayout.png)

-To find out which features are supported in the `Sessions` tab, you can head over to [Section 5.4 - Sessions](#54-sessions).
+To find out which features are supported by the `Sessions` tab, you can head over to [Section 5.4 - Sessions](#54-sessions).

 { end of `layout_of_atas#sessions` written by: Ngoh Wei Yue }